extra-coin/hub/GAMEJAME_CHECKLIST.md

 ---
 - [ ] Make the necessary informations available anytime
 - [ ] Have water available anytime
+- [ ] Make sure nobody get harrased in any manner at anytime
 - [ ] Go around, make sure everyone know what to do

 After the jam